My wife is a racist; she loves the white-meat from a hen but never a morsel of a Zulu cockerel.

 But those damn chickens were tough!
 Shredded in a pie it was palatable, but I seem to have memories only of the taste of the crust; scrumptious.

-Luckily the good lady knew full well not to send me out axe in hand to gaaps the old hen; history would have panned out very differently.
-I might have lost a finger, not good for a future chiropractor, and she must have had visions of headless chickens flapping around the garden; and a lost future son-in-law.
+Luckily the good lady knew full well not to send me out axe in hand to slaughter the old hen; history could have panned out very differently.
+I might have lost a finger, not good for a future DC, and she must have had visions of headless chickens flapping around the garden; and a lost future son in-law.

 You will gather from all of this that I am a very bad chicken farmer.
 We lose a lot of birds but we get enough to enjoy eggs Hilton every morning; we breakfast like royalty, but the elderly stomachs are beginning to demand that we dine like paupers.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!

 Here are the back issues.